 Some important notes about rewards:

-- In the current DPoS release, your tokens will continue to earn base yield without bonuses after your Timelock goes to 0.
+- In the current DPoS release, your tokens will not earn yield after your Timelock goes to 0 (In the case of 2 weeks delegation, your Timelock is 10 minutes, but the reward is given out till 2 weeks).
 For example, a delegator under the 3 month Timelock plan would only earn 5% p.a for the cumulative time period they remain delegated after the Timelock goes to 0.
-Delegators who are delegating for 2 weeks will not be affected by this.

-- Hence, we urge all delegators who are intending to delegate longer than 2 weeks to set a notification after your tokens are unlocked to un-delegate and re-delegate in order to maximize your yield.
+- Hence, we urge all delegators to set a notification after your tokens are unlocked to un-delegate and re-delegate in order to maximize your yield.

 Notes on withdrawal of delegated tokens: